Sir Edward Hughes (1784 EIC ship): Gathering wood in New Zealand

 Tortoise sailed to the Bay of Islands to gather Kauri wood (Agathis australis) for spars for the Navy.
 Between 21 March and 19 June, Tortoise succeed in gathering 103 masts along New Zealand's Coromandel Coast.
 While she was at Te Karo Bay on 6 May, Able Seaman William Sampson drowned when her jolly boat overturned in the surf.
 He was buried in a grave that the Royal New Zealand Navy still maintains.

-In 1842 Major Bunbury, of the 80th Regiment of Foot, took 40 to 50 men, half of the force he had brought in 1840 to Auckland from Sydney, and launched a punitive expedition against the Te Arawa tribe at Tauranga.
+In 1842, Major Bunbury, of the 80th Regiment of Foot, took 40 to 50 men, half of the force he had brought in 1840 to Auckland from Sydney, and launched a punitive expedition against the Te Arawa tribe at Tauranga.
 Tortoise provided some support for the expedition.
 She contributed two 18-pounder carronades, 100 round shot, and 50 rounds of canister, as well as sailors and marines.
 The Acting Governor of New Zealand exercised some mediation and then withdrew his force when he realised that it was too small to prevail and that the Māori resented the English interfering in their intertribal wars.
 After the British left, the locals ate some of their prisoners, which is the last recorded incident of this kind in New Zealand.
 The fortuitous presence of the Tortoise's carronades was essential in giving the expedition gravitas.

 Tortoise's expedition was the third, and last, that the Royal Navy mounted to gather kauri-wood spars.
 (The first had consisted of HMS Coromandel and HMS Dromedary in 1821.)
-After her return to Britain in October 1843, Tortoise was at Chatham where between December and March 1844 she underwent fitting out as a receiving ship for Ascension Island.
+After her return to Britain in October 1843, Tortoise was at Chatham where between December and March 1844, she underwent fitting out as a receiving ship for Ascension Island.

 Ascension Island

-Commander Arthur Fleming Morrell sailed Tortoise to Ascension Island in 1844.
-He had been appointed Administrator of the island.
+Commander William Finlaison sailed Tortoise to Ascension Island in spring 1844.
+He had been appointed Administrator of the island, but resigned due to poor health after a few months, and was replaced by Commander Arthur Fleming Morrell that October.

-On 12 November 1846 Captain Frederick Hutton replaced Morrell in command of Tortoise and as Administrator of Ascension Island.
+On 12 November 1846, Captain Frederick Hutton replaced Morrell in command of Tortoise and as Administrator of Ascension Island.
 The island was a supply depot for the Royal Navy's West Africa Squadron, which had the task of suppressing the slave trade.
 In support of that mission, Tortoise had a ship's tender, Snap.

-In March 1847 fire broke out in the coal Torotise's hold.
+In March 1847, fire broke out in the coal Torotise's hold.
 Her crew and men from the garrison worked for four days and nights before they could clear all the hold and subdue the fire.
 Even so, her beams were burnt 3 to 5 inches through.